 Brian Kelly, founder and CEO of cryptocurrency investment firm BKCM, has said the market is experiencing a “crypto civil war” as the announced “hard fork” in Bitcoin Cash failed to gain consensus among peers in the community.

 The disagreement is behind the plunging digital currency market, with Bitcoin losing the $6,000 handle on Wednesday.
-Kelly said: